‘Days Of Our Lives’ Spoilers: Diana Decides To Kill Marlena, Claire Commits Another Shocking Act

 Meanwhile, Haley is currently hiding out at Tripp Dalton (Lucas Adams) and Claire Brady’s (Olivia Rose Keegan) apartment.
 However, she may not be safe just yet.

-Claire doesn’t like the what she is seeing between Tripp and Haley, and will betray them this week, meaning she’ll likely call the police and snitch about Haley’s whereabouts.
+Claire doesn’t like what she is seeing between Tripp and Haley, and will betray them this week, meaning she’ll likely call the police and snitch about Haley’s whereabouts.